trunglv/mage2_dev/README.md

 # mage2_dev
 Quick tools for Magento 2 Development and Deployment:

+## If you have any idea for a cool tool, pls contact me via email : luuvantrung@gmail.com or skype beta_trunglv!

 I think, This extension/project will help developers save time in developement and deployment in any Magento2 project.